ebarcly/ebarcly/README.md

 [linkedin.com/in/enriquebarclay](https://linkedin.com/in/enriquebarclay) | [digitalstepps.com](https://digitalstepps.com/)

 ---
-I'm actively seeking a challenging **Full-Stack Software Engineer** role where I can leverage my skills in Python, JavaScript/TypeScript, cloud technologies, databases, and system design to contribute to innovative projects.
+I'm actively seeking a challenging **Full-Stack Software Engineer** role where I can leverage my skills in JavaScript/TypeScript, cloud technologies, databases, and system design to contribute to innovative projects.
 I'm a lifelong learner, currently deepening my knowledge in **C++, C#, and TypeScript**, and pursuing the **AWS Cloud Practitioner** certification.

 Beyond coding, I enjoy the process of creating and sharing knowledge, which is why I document my Leetcode problem-solving journey on my [YouTube channel](https://www.youtube.com/@ebarcly).
 I'm also fluent in both English and Spanish.